My Journey into Psychotherapy

 My life has included significant challenges: prolonged illness in childhood, experiences of bullying, parental conflict, feelings of inadequacy, social isolation, cultural displacement, existential and spiritual questioning, anxiety and depression—including periods in which I seriously contemplated suicide—as well as multiple experiences of loss.

-I have also spent many years in therapy myself, working with a wide range of practitioners.
+I have also spent many years in therapy myself, working with a wide range of practitioners, while actively pursuing my personal development through sophrology, reflective practice, and other forms of inner work.

-This personal journey has provided something that no academic or professional training alone could offer: a lived understanding of suffering, change, and the process of becoming.
+This personal journey has provided something that no academic or professional training alone could offer: a lived understanding of suffering, change, becoming, and being.
 It is this foundation that enables me to relate deeply to my clients, to understand the complexity of their experiences, and to accompany them in a way that is both grounded and effective.

 Relevant qualifications